Post

 6

-# See what changed in $HOME
+# See changes in $HOME

 dotfiles diff